darwinist-io/darwinist-io.github.io/_docs/Understanding The Use of Clinical AI Across England’s NHS Trusts.md

 ### **Reporting** {#reporting}

 Radiology AI does have the potential to deliver much more comprehensive and accessible radiology reporting quality.
-AI can generate much clearer, richer outputs, making them easier for consulting clinicians to interpret and act on.
+Current radiology reporting standards often provide short, text based results, but AI can generate much richer and more visually comprehensive outputs, making them easier for patients and consulting clinicians to interpret and act on.
+This is especially powerful in MSK, where a more thorough report has the potential to improve the level of care across both NHS and private treatment.

 Radiologists report on a specific query, and do not review every frame of every image.
 Radiology AI tools have a significant advantage over their human counterparts in this way, as they can assess every pixel and easily highlight areas of interest a human may have missed.

-However, radiology AI’s analytical vigilance may lead to rise in incidentalomas, unexpected findings of uncertain clinical significance.
+Radiology AI’s analytical vigilance may though lead to a rise in incidentalomas, unexpected findings of uncertain clinical significance.
 Like full body scanning, this can pose complex ethical challenges and may ultimately prove detrimental to the delivery of care.
 Whilst early detection could be potentially life saving, additional findings are often benign, and their over-reporting could lead to unnecessary investigations, distressing patients and wasting valuable hospital resources.

 ### **Resistance to Change** {#resistance-to-change}

+Institutional inertia, decision paralysis and clinical resistance may be proving to be bottlenecks for adoption.
 There is understandable reticence amongst some radiologists to adopt tools which are perceived to be a threat to their relevance.
 Whilst in the short to medium term, radiology AI tools simply augment a clinician’s existing workflows, there is potential for a future in which AI diagnoses patients without human supervision, creating an existential threat to the practice.

-It may actually be the case, however, that radiologists are prime candidates to become the experts in clinical AI.
+However, radiology, as a practice, may be best placed to control all forms of AI in clinical environments.
 Radiologists are capable physicists and mathematicians, meaning they are the best placed of any medical discipline to understand the probabilistic risk profiles and other mathematical concepts that need to be addressed in the application of radiology and summary AI tools.

-## **Summary AI** {#summary-ai}
+It is also worth noting that some of the perceived resistance is down to a lack of resources.
+There is a disparity in digital maturity levels across trusts, and some simply do not have the requisite IT staff numbers and experience to be able to dedicate time to implementing new AI tools.

 ---

+## **What's Stopping Adoption - Summary AI** {#summary-ai}

 ### **Access to Data** {#access-to-data}

 Compared to radiology AI tools, which have limited scope, summary AI solutions have the potential to touch every branch of medicine, and there is already [evidence](https://hai.stanford.edu/news/ai-can-outperform-humans-writing-medical-summaries) showing clinicians prefer summaries generated by AI tools.
 There are a wide range of different use cases for summary AI including point of care, discharge notes, letters to GPs and patients, forensic reporting, care plan generation and quality assurance assessments.

-However, whilst radiology AIs have relatively simple DICOM in/DICOM out workflows, summary AIs are an order of magnitude harder to implement.
+Whilst radiology AIs have relatively simple DICOM in/DICOM out workflows, summary AIs are an order of magnitude harder to implement.
 They require integrations with a wide range of disparate and usually antiquated clinical information systems.

 The quality of clinical record keeping in the UK is generally very strong, especially when compared to health systems around the globe.
 However, NHS trusts currently have to use a number of different proprietary clinical information systems to store this data.
 The vendors of these systems often have opaque access methods, and exert a level of control over the data which makes it difficult for trusts to innovate.